milicabozanic/Geo---CSE201---Project/README.md

    # GeoBachelor

-    The GeoBachelor is the project  program simulate the game of sudoku.
+    The GeoBachelor is the project that will interpret the program GeoGebra.

-    The game generates a sudoku puzzle and allow the user to insert the solution for the puzzle.
+    [More abou project will be written soon]

     ## Members (name surname, github username, [role])